georgemarrows/SpringExpts/README.md

 This is a thoughtful article on moving beyond simple CRUD for APIs: https://blog.palantir.com/rethinking-crud-for-rest-api-designs-a2a8287dc2af

 ## Testing microservices

 Don't use the test pyramid?
 https://engineering.atspotify.com/2018/01/testing-of-microservices/

 ## Java
+New things in Java land since I was last there...
 - Record syntax help cut down on noise for read-only / value classes
 - AssertJ exists.
 Not sure what advantages are over hamcrest (apart from having a more obvious name!)
+- java.time replaces JodaTime.
+There's also https://www.threeten.org/threeten-extra/
+- """ multi-line strings have to start with a new line :-(